MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/IntuneCloud.md

 ms.custom: distribute
 ---

-## Intune Cloud COmpany Portal Distribution
+## Intune Cloud Company Portal Distribution

-Publish a new and upgrade an existing IOS and Android application to your organizations Intune cloud company portal from Mobile Center.
+Publish a new and upgrade an existing iOS and Android applications to your organization's Intune cloud company portal from Mobile Center.

 ### Pre-requisites